plana93/From-PhD-to-ML-Interviews-With-Python/ML Interview Preparation/Machine Learning /theory/README.md

 **Example:** Facial recognition.

-**Connected Argument:** The number of components impacts the trade-off between dimensionality reduction and information loss.
+**Connected Argument:** 1.
+The number of components impacts the trade-off between dimensionality reduction and information loss.
+Covariance Matrix.
+Eigenvector: point in the direction of the maximum variance and the corresponding eigenvalues indicates the importance of its corresponding eigenvector

 ### Gradient Boosting